jwds1178/cfautowr/readme.md

-# cfautowr - CloudFlare Under Attack Mode Automation
+# cfautowr - Cloudflare Waiting Room Automation - CF Auto WR

 ### What does it do
 Enables a queue-all Waiting Room with Cloudflare based on CPU load percentage using the Cloudflare API.